-After her boyfriend John (Brett Watson) cheated on her, event planner Rachel (Meredith Monroe - Secret Liaison) finishes with him and starts looking for a new guy which is how she comes to meet Craig (Jason Gray-Stanford - Lucky Christmas) having met him online.
-Handsome, charming and running his mother's real estate business Craig seems to be perfect, perfect enough to accept his wedding proposal.
+After her boyfriend, John (Brett Watson), cheated on her, Rachel (Meredith Monroe - Secret Liaison) dumps him and starts looking for a new guy, which is how she comes to meet Craig (Jason Gray-Stanford - Lucky Christmas), having met him online.
+Handsome, charming and running his mother's real estate business Craig seems to be perfect, perfect enough for Rachel to accept his wedding proposal.
 What Rachel doesn't realise is that Craig is a psycho with obsessive, controlling tendencies who not only has people killed but also kills people himself and currently has a private investigator on his trail following the disappearance of a previous girlfriend.
-When Rachel starts to get concerned when she experiences Craig's controlling tendencies she begins to have doubts but is it too late?
+When Rachel starts to get concerned after experiencing Craig's controlling tendencies she begins to have doubts, but is it too late?

 Sometimes it is hard to be fair when reviewing movies because when you watch and write about a lot of movies you become more aware of plot lines and tell tale traits which those who are just a casual movie fan might not notice.
 As such within minutes of "The Husband She Met Online" starting I was already picking up on the signals when it came to Craig; there was his bossy, threatening phone call to a guy as he demanded information on Rachel and then there was the strained phone call to his mother.
 It just screamed that Craig was an unsettled individual which all came after the "mysterious" opening scene of someone dragging a dead body in a body bag into the woods on a dark night to bury, one of the biggest movie cliches going.